-The Company executed a royalty agreement with Accelrys, Inc. (the original agreement was entered into with Symyx Technologies in March 2010; Symyx Technologies later merged with Accelrys, Inc.) for access to their Metabolite Database for developing our Metabolite Module within ADMET PredictorTM.
+The Company has a royalty agreement with Dassault Systèmes Americas Corp. for access to their Metabolite Database for developing our Metabolite Module within ADMET PredictorTM.
 The module was renamed the Metabolism Module when we released ADMET Predictor version 6 on April 19, 2012.
-Under this agreement, we pay a royalty of 25% of revenue derived from the sale of the Metabolism/Metabolite module to Accelrys.
-In 2014, Dassault Systemes of France acquired Accelrys and the Company now operates under the name Biovia.
-Under this agreement for the year ended August 31, 2017, 2016 and 2015 we incurred royalty expense of \$139,551, \$119,620 and \$77,307, respectively.
+Under this agreement, we pay a royalty of 25% of revenue derived from the sale of the Metabolism/Metabolite module.
+Under this agreement for the year ended August 31, 2018, 2017 and 2016 we incurred royalty expense of \$175,740, \$139,551 and \$119,620, respectively.